bushrat011899/winit/src/changelog/unreleased.md

   and `Serialize` on many types.
 - Add `MonitorHandle::current_video_mode()`.
 - Add basic iOS IME support.
 The soft keyboard can now be shown using `Window::set_ime_allowed`.
+- Added `Window::surface_position`, which is the position of the surface inside the window.
+- Added `Window::safe_area`, which describes the area of the surface that is unobstructed.

 ### Changed